GoliTech/DevSecOps_YT_GoliTech/README.md

 # DevSecOps_YT_GoliTech
-This repository contains the content of the devsecops course on youtube of Golitech.
+This repository contains the content of the devsecops video series on youtube of Golitech.